stac-utils/stac-fields/README.md

 * `formatter`: A formatter function that is compatible to the formatters defined in formatters.js.
 Use this if no suitable pre-defined formatter is available to be specified in `format`.
 See also [Custom Formatters](#custom-formatters) for more details.
 * `ext`: Specify the extension prefix here, if the field belongs to an extension that has no prefix or so.
 * `unit`: A unit to add after the value.
 * `explain`: A long form for an abbreviation that should be shown in a tooltip.
+Can also be a http or https link, which shows a link instead of an abbreviation.
 * `mapping`: A map with the keys being the original (stringified lower-case) value and the values being the values shown to users.
 * `custom`: A structure that can't easily be rendered with any of the pre-defined formatters and thus needs a custom implementation (see `externalRenderer`).
 * `alias`: If a field has multiple keys, declare the field to use the specification of the other field.